-How to Finance a Roll-Up Acquisitions
+How to Finance a Roll-Up Acquisition

 Summary: A roll-up acquisition strategy involves consolidating smaller companies into a larger company to achieve a higher valuation.
 The buyer's objective is to eventually exit the transaction through a liquidity event.

 Roll-up acquisitions are typically financed with a Delayed Draw Term Loan (DDTL).
-These loans allows multiple draws as acquisitions are made and rolled up.
+These loans allow multiple draws as acquisitions are made and rolled up.
 This type of financing is offered by specialized lenders.
 This article explains how roll-up acquisition strategies work and how they are financed.
 We cover the following:

 1. What is a roll-up acquisition strategy?